brandon-j-foy/CPE-301/README.md

 # CPE-301
 GitHub page for the final project.

-I, Brandon Foy, worked alone for this project.
+I did not work with a group on this project.